xdevplatform/SnowBotDev/docs/tutorial.md

   + Note that since link metadata can be long-form with commas, semi-colons are used as the delimiter.
 + SnowBotDev/app/config/data/music/playlists.csv - Contents: Display name, description, URL

+Since these resource files are loaded on-demand when a user request them, you can upload them to your server and they are updated on-the-fly.
+When the GetResources class loads these files, it will ignore any lines that start with the '#' characters, enabling you to include notes in the resource files.

 The SnowBot also loads in a long list of photographs.
 These are not presented in a list, but instead are served randomly to the user.
 The GenerateDirectMessageContent accesses the photo list via:

 ```